Toeplitz Quantization for Non-commutating Symbol Spaces such as $SU_q(2)$: The Setting

+In the rest of this paper we will only use this relation between the sesquilinear form and the conjugation:

-\end{corollary} The point in presenting this Corollary separately is that the identities in it hold for the examples in \cite{part2} and \cite{quantum-plane}.
+This identity holds for the examples in \cite{part2} and \cite{quantum-plane}.
 So those two examples are special cases of the theory in the rest of this paper.
+However, the example using $SU_q(2)$ in Section \ref{SUq2-section} does not satisfy this identity.
+Nonetheless, it is an illustrative example of many aspects of Toeplitz quantization.